 Mobile application faces security threats due to vulnerabilities found in source code.
 These vulnerabilities can be the result of poor coding standard or lack of security awareness.
 The following is a list of mobile application vulnerabilities–

-User should be authenticated before accessing data, mobile devices comes with many authentication options –
+User should be authenticated before accessing data, mobile devices come with many authentication options –

-But user bypass these security options unintentionally which causes data lose.
+But user bypass these security options unintentionally which causes data loss.

-Unencrypted data transmissions over network are a major vulnerability.
+Unencrypted data transmissions over the network are a major vulnerability.
 Few examples are given below-

 This makes it easy for the data to be stolen or intercept.